dustgalactic/dustgalactic.github.io/_posts/2026-08-29-effort-dilemma.md

 You were assigned a ticket.
 You've worked on it and submitted it for review.
 And then you get this comment:

 {% highlight txt %}
-👨‍💻: "Maybe more screenshots?"
+👨‍💻: "Maybe more screenshots?
+Also, this guide only has 3 sections, it's very short."
 {% endhighlight %}

 We're experts in what we do.
 We've gone over countless style guides and created our own.
 We spent years honing the craft.
 We defined word lists for the products we work on, maybe even spent a substantial amount of time in our careers carving out our space [in a specific industry](https://techdaria.com/knowing-nothing).

-{% highlight txt %}
-👨‍💻: "This guide only has 3 sections, it's very short."
-{% endhighlight %}

 I'm currently reading [Think Twice](https://www.goodreads.com/book/show/6833940-think-twice) and stumbled upon this pretty straightforward quote:
 > The experts internalize the salient features of the system they are dealing with, freeing attention for higher-level, analytical thinking.
 This explains a number of the universal characteristics of experts, including the following: